phdonner/phdonner/README.md

 ## Git and GitHub

-Here at GitHub I’m currently trying to discover how Git, GitHub and related open-source tools and services could be beneficial in information society construction.
+At GitHub I’m currently trying to discover how Git, GitHub and related open-source tools and services could be beneficial in information society construction.
 This is an experimental site.
 So please, don't expect that the content would be static somehow.
 On the contrary: If the structure and the content develops dynamically, then that could be taken as a sign of active and perhaps even productive work.

 ---